Optimizing resource efficiencies for scalable full-stack quantum computers: PARAMETERS FOR THE FULL-STACK SUPERCONDUCTING QUANTUM COMPUTER

 \subsection{Power consumption per physical gate}

-The power consumption per physical gate averaged over the timestep of the computer, $\tau_\text{step}$, assuming that the 2qb gates take one timestep, but the 1qb gates are faster (taking a time $\tau_\text{1qb} <\tau_\text{step}$);
+The power consumption per physical gate is averaged over the time-step of the computer, $\tau_\text{step}$, assuming that the 2qb gates take one time-step, but the 1qb gates are faster (taking a time $\tau_\text{1qb} <\tau_\text{step}$).
+This gives

 where $\widetilde{A}_i$ is given below Eq.~(\ref{Eq:eta_vs_T}).
-Note that as all signals arriving at stage 1 are eventually dissipated as heat in that stage, one must take $\widetilde{A}_0=0$ in the sum.
-The power supplied for 1qb and 2qb gates during the gate is the same, but 1qb gates are faster, so the power averaged over the timestep is smaller for 1qb gates than 2qb gates in Eqs.~(\ref{Eq:P2qb},\ref{Eq:P1qb}).
+Note that, as all signals arriving at stage 1 are eventually dissipated as heat in that stage, one must take $\widetilde{A}_0=0$ in the sum.
+The power supplied for 1qb and 2qb gates during the gate is the same, but 1qb gates are faster, so the power averaged over the time-step is smaller for 1qb gates than 2qb gates in Eqs.~(\ref{Eq:P2qb}) and (\ref{Eq:P1qb}).
 In our examples we take $\tau_\text{1qb}=\frac{1}{4}\tau_\text{step}$.

 To keep the optimization tractable, we do not optimize the temperatures and attenuation at each refrigeration stage.
 Instead we take the common rule of thumb, that stages should have equal attenuation and be regularly spaced in orders of magnitude of temperature between $T_{\text{gen}}$ and $T_{\text{qb}}$.
 In other words if we want a total attenuation of $A$, we take